Support & Help

 Pronunciation of 'エレベーター'

-The word 'エレベーター' (elevator) originates from English and is used in Japanese to refer to a mechanical device for transporting people or goods vertically between floors of a building.
-Below are the pronunciations and meanings in both Japanese and English.
+The word 'エレベーター' (elevator) is a Japanese loanword derived from the English word 'elevator'.
+It refers to a device used for transporting people or goods between different floors of a building.
+The pronunciation in Japanese is 'eh-reh-beh-tah', while in English, it is 'ˈɛləˌveɪtər'.

 Word Origin

-The word originates from English ('elevator') and has been adapted into Japanese as 'エレベーター' using katakana script.
+The word originates from English and has been adapted into Japanese as 'エレベーター'.

 Pronunciation Details